Boat Bill of Sale

 One critical distinction in boat sales is the difference between USCG documentation and state registration.
 Vessels measuring five net tons or more that are used in coastwise trade, fishing, or international navigation must be documented with the National Vessel Documentation Center using form CG-1340, which must be notarized.
 State-registered boats, which include most recreational vessels under five net tons, are registered through the state DNR or wildlife agency and require a bill of sale for the transfer.
 Buyers should determine which registration system applies before completing the purchase, as the documentation requirements differ significantly.
 A general bill of sale can serve as a starting template but must be customized with marine-specific fields.

 Boat transactions often involve a marine survey, which is a professional inspection of the vessel's hull, mechanical systems, electrical components, and safety equipment.
 While not legally required for private sales, lenders and insurance companies typically mandate a marine survey before approving financing or issuing a hull policy.
 The bill of sale should reference any survey findings, disclose known defects, and specify whether the vessel is sold as-is or with representations about its condition.
-Buyers should also verify that the boat is not subject to any outstanding maritime liens under the Jones Act or state lien statutes, and confirm that the trailer, if included, is documented separately with its own bill of sale since trailers are titled as motor vehicles in most states.
+Buyers should also verify that the boat is not subject to any outstanding maritime liens under the Jones Act or state lien statutes, and confirm that the trailer, if included, is documented separately with its own vehicle bill of sale since trailers are titled as motor vehicles in most states.

 Why You Need a Boat Bill of Sale

 You are purchasing a recreational boat from a private seller and your state DNR requires a bill of sale along with the signed registration certificate to transfer the boat into your name and calculate applicable sales tax.
+Download our free boat bill of sale template to get started with all required marine-specific fields.

 You are selling a USCG-documented vessel and must complete the transfer through the National Vessel Documentation Center using form CG-1340, which requires a notarized bill of sale documenting the transaction.
+Get a quote for your boat bill of sale to ensure compliance with both federal USCG and state DNR requirements.

 You bought a used boat that includes a trailer, and you need separate documentation for the vessel transfer through the DNR and the trailer transfer through the DMV since they are titled under different systems.

 You are financing a boat purchase and the marine lender requires a detailed bill of sale documenting the HIN, engine specifications, purchase price, and lien terms before approving the loan and recording their security interest.
-You may also need a promissory note to formalize the repayment terms.
+You may also need a Free promissory note to formalize the repayment terms.

 You acquired a boat through inheritance or as a gift and need a bill of sale or transfer document to register the vessel in your name, which may also require an affidavit of heirship if the previous owner passed away without transferring the title.